AspiringQuant8/Large-cap-price-momentum-model-with-52-week-high-screen/README.md

 For this sample period, the portfolio returns are similar to the benchmark (Dow Jones Industrial Average Index), the model has a higher Sharpe ratio (risk adjusted return).
 Further development of the model might include testing with stocks from other country markets (DAX, Nikkei, so on), employing leverage, adjusting position sizing based on the number of index constituents at 52 week high as a signal for upward price momentum to continue.

 Welcome your feedback and discussion

+**Limitations**

+Survivorship bias as the tickers used in the sample data are Dow Jones Industrial Average Index constituents as of 1 December 2025 and not from the start date of the sample time period.

+Returns are gross returns and do not account for dividends and other corporate actions.

+The period chosen is 5 year between June 2019 and June 2025.
+This period was selected to illustrate how the model has smaller drawdowns compared to the benchmark Dow Jones index during market declines - for example during the COVID-19 pandemic stock market volatility during March and April 2020.
+This period was also chosen to show that the model largely holds cash when the index is performing poorly, contributing to lower drawdowns.
+For example during 2022, a negative year for Dow Jones, the model held more cash.

+**Assumptions**

+Trading commissions are 3 basis points.

 **Dow Jones Industrial Average Index constituents as of 1 December 2025**